-This new chapter in her father’s life, with the fruit from this vineyard built a reputation for growing premium quality grapes, achieving an almost cult-like status.
+With the fruit from this vineyard, this new chapter in her father’s life built a reputation for growing premium quality grapes, achieving an almost cult-like status.

-Lauded wineries such as Flowers and Arista, Williams-Selyem and Schramsberg were producing wines made from Ferrington Fruit.
+Lauded wineries such as Flowers and Arista, Williams-Selyem, and Schramsberg produced wines made from Ferrington Fruit.

 A less well-known is the fact that the vineyard also contains a block of 40-year-old Sauvignon Blanc vines whose fruit yields a wine with decidedly tropical notes.

 The storied Ferrington Vineyard began a collaborative and multigenerational effort of the “fathers and daughters” in their family: Patriarch Kurt Schoeneman, his daughter Sarah, Sarah’s husband Guy Pacurar, their daughter, Ella, and Guy’s older daughter, Taylor.

 The harvest of the first vintage in 2012 coincided with the birth of Sarah and Guy’s daughter, Ella.

 In fact, at just 8 weeks old and awake at 4 am, Ella joined them in the field as they sorted the Pinot fruit being dumped into bins.

 To mark this event, Fathers & Daughters approached a winemaker noted for crafting Pinots that can be cellared and as a result, talented winemaker Phil Baxter of Baxter Wines agreed to oversee the production of the wines for the label.

 This was the Inaugural Release released by Fathers & Daughters, aptly named Ella’s Reserve Pinot Noir.